pyfsi/coconut/coupling_components/solver_wrappers/kratos/kratos.md

 The solver-wrapper consists of 2 files, where `X` is the Kratos version without decimal, e.g. for version `6.0` `60`:

--   `vX.py`: defines the `SolverWrapperKratosStructuralX` class
+-   `vX.py`: defines the `SolverWrapperKratosStructureX` class
--   `run_kratos_structural_X.py`: The python file which runs Kratos in background.
-This interacts with the CoCoNuT for coupling.
+-   `run_kratos_structural_X.py`: The python file which runs Kratos in the background.
+This interacts with CoCoNuT for coupling.

 ### The `__init__` method

 During initialization, the ProjectParameters.json file of KratosMultiphysics is read and adapted (parameter values are filled in) and copied to the `working_directory`.
 One additional parameter called  `interface_sub_model_parts_list` is added in the ProjectParameters.json that tells Kratos about the interface model parts used in the coupling.
 Kratos structural simulation is then started in that directory using the parameter `cores` (multi-processing not implemented yet).
-The solver wrapper waits for the Kratos simulation to output interface sub-model parts nodes, so that `SolverWrapperKratosStructuralX` can create model parts in CoCoNuT for the each entry in the `interface_input` and `interface_output`.
+The solver wrapper waits for the Kratos simulation to output interface sub-model parts nodes, so that `SolverWrapperKratosStructureX` can create model parts in CoCoNuT for the each entry in the `interface_input` and `interface_output`.
 Finally, the interfaces are created.

 ### Files created during simulation